Light cruiser

 HMS Belfast, one of the last surviving light cruisers.
 She carries 12 6-inch guns and displaces 11,553 tons – "light" in World War II referred to gun size, not displacement.

-A light cruiser is a type of small or medium-sized warship.
+A light cruiser was a type of small or medium-sized warship.
 The term is a shortening of the phrase "light armored cruiser", describing a small ship that carried armor in the same way as an armored cruiser: a protective belt and deck.
 Prior to this smaller cruisers had been of the protected cruiser model, possessing armored decks only.
 While lighter and smaller than other contemporary ships they were still true cruisers, retaining the extended radius of action and self-sufficiency to act independently around the world.
 Cruisers mounting larger guns and heavier armor relative to most light cruisers would come to be known as heavy cruisers, though the designation of 'light' versus 'heavy' cruisers would vary somewhat between navies.
 Through their history light cruisers served in a variety of roles, primarily on long-range detached patrol work, covering other military operations or global shipping lanes, as scouts and screens for battle fleets, as destroyer command ships, fire-support vessels or even as convoy escorts.